rcpch/rcpch-audit-engine/documentation/docs/development/docker-setup.md

 ## Tips and Tricks

-* Although the `docker compose` setup is very convenient, and it installs all the runtime development dependencies _inside_ the `django` container, one thing it can't do is install any _local_ Python packages which are required for text editing, linting, and similar utilities _outside_ the container.
-Examples are `pylint`, `pylint_django`, etc. You will still need to install these locally, ideally in a virtual environment.
+* Although the Docker Compose setup is very convenient, and it installs all the runtime development dependencies _inside_ the `django` container, one thing it can't do is install any _local_ Python packages which are required for text editing, linting, and similar utilities _outside_ the container.
+Examples are `pylint`, `pylint_django`, etc. You will still need to install these locally, ideally in a virtual environment using `pyenv`.